jonnonz1/nz-statute-book/acts/public/2004/aquaculture-reform-repeals-and-transitional-provisions-act-2004.md

 (1) If the chief executive gives notice under section 25A(8), 26A(8), or 50A(8) of the Aquaculture Reform (Repeals and Transitional Provisions) Act 2004, the chief executive must, on the date of the public notification, ensure that a memorial is recorded in the appropriate register against all quota for the stocks specified in the notice.

 ### 9
-Section 186ZL(3) applies as if paragraph (a) were repealed and the following paragraph substituted:.
+Section 186ZL(3) applies as if paragraph (a) were repealed and the following paragraph substituted:
 (a) the chief executive has determined that section 25A(5), 26A(5), or 50A(5) of the Aquaculture Reform (Repeals and Transitional Provisions) Act 2004 applies; and

 ### 10